inet-framework/inet/doc/src/users-guide/ch-emulation.rst

 Configuring
 -----------

-Here we show one configuration example where the network nodes contain a :ned:`ExtLowerEthernetInterface`.
+Here we demonstrate one configuration example where the network nodes contain a :ned:`ExtLowerEthernetInterface`.

-INET nodes such as :ned:`StandardHost` and :ned:`Router` can be configured to have :ned:`ExtLowerEthernetInterface`’s.
+INET nodes such as :ned:`StandardHost` and :ned:`Router` can be configured to have :ned:`ExtLowerEthernetInterface`s.
 The simulation may contain several nodes with external interfaces, and one node may also have several external interfaces.

 .. note::

    This is one of the many possible setups.
-Using other components than :ned:`ExtLowerEthernetInterface`, nodes may be cut into simulated and real parts at any layer, and either the upper or the lower part may be real.
+Using other components than :ned:`ExtLowerEthernetInterface`, nodes may be split into simulated and real parts at any layer, and either the upper or the lower part may be real.
    See the Showcases for demonstration of some of these use cases.